 Voltage Quality Depends on Reliable Tap Switching

 Power quality standards require that supply voltage at the point of delivery remains within defined tolerance bands — typically ±5% of nominal voltage.
-Das load tap changer is the primary active device responsible for maintaining voltage within these limits in real time.
+Der Laststufenschalter is the primary active device responsible for maintaining voltage within these limits in real time.
 If the tap switching device fails or becomes stuck on a single tap position, the transformer loses its ability to compensate for voltage fluctuations caused by load variation, generation changes, or network switching events.
-This directly affects the quality of power delivered to industrial, kommerziell, und Privatkunden.
+This directly affects the quality of power delivered to industrial, kommerziell, and residential consumers.

 Tap Changer Condition Determines Transformer Availability